 Full Superficial Nerves of the Arm and Hand (Anterior View) Description

-All of which allows the peripheral nerves in the arms and hands to collect information about the external conditions in relation to the body's internal state, to analyze this information, and to initiate appropriate responses to satisfy certain needs.
+The sum of these nerves and sensory receptors allows the peripheral nerves in the arms and hands to collect information about the external conditions in relation to the body's internal state; to analyze this information; and to initiate appropriate responses to satisfy the body’s needs.
 The speed at which we can, for instance, remove our hand from a surprisingly hot surface exemplifies the power of the central and peripheral nervous systems in coordination within the upper extremities.
 Remarkably, the nervous system transmits such messages to the brain at speeds of 180 miles per hour!

 Prepared by Tim Taylor, Anatomy and Physiology Instructor